Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

   * Ask someone else to ask me how stuff is going?
   * Use a timer and active questions?
   * Hang deadlines off external events (e.g. Lexember)?
+  * Time tracker to look at my time disbursement?

 When I get to planning creativity, then I can worry about more complex stuff.
 The following list is really just a bunch of speculation that I want to not necessarily forget when I go to brainstorm.

-  * floating times
+  * floating times (within a timeframe, but not specifically set)
-  * work time estimates backed by time tracking data (both time spent on specific work, and the time that I spend each day on work)
+  * work-time estimates backed by time tracking data (both time spent on specific work, and the time that I spend each day on work)
   * normal and skew distributions would be great models
   * map out my schedule for a timeframe and see how creative work fits in